Vietnam’s Residential Property Market Analysis 2025

 • In Da Nang, the rental yields are between 3.17% and 4.25% with an average of 3.81%.

-In March 2024, the State Bank of Vietnam (SBV), the country's central bank, held its benchmark refinancing rate unchanged at 6.00%.
-However, SBV slashed its annual rediscount rate, overnight electronic interbank rate, and interest rate for loans by one percentage point each to boost lending growth and buoy economic activity.
-The recent move was the first since October 2020, following successive rate hikes over the past year.
+As of December 2024, the State Bank of Vietnam (SBV), the country's central bank, held its benchmark refinancing rate unchanged at 4.50%.
+The discount rate was also kept at 3.00%.
+This move aims to boost lending growth and buoy economic activity.

-Many banks in Vietnam have rolled out mortgage packages with interest rates fixed at 5% to 6% as of April 2024, the lowest level recorded in the past decade.
+Many banks in Vietnam have rolled out mortgage packages with interest rates fixed at 5% to 6%, the lowest level recorded in the past decade.

 At state-owned banks Agribank, Vietcombank, VietinBank, and BIDV, the fixed interest rates on mortgage loans hover around 5% to 7%.